titanofold/titanofold-gentoo-x86/README.md

 TitanOfOld's Gentoo Developer Overlay
 =====================================

-This is Where I do my testing before moving packages into Gentoo's main [Portage tree](http://sources.gentoo.org/cgi-bin/viewvc.cgi/gentoo-x86/).
+This is where I do my testing before moving packages into Gentoo's main [Portage tree](http://sources.gentoo.org/cgi-bin/viewvc.cgi/gentoo-x86/).

 While I offer no guarantees, the master branch should be Portage ready.